 The therapy you may have had in the past may not have been so highly focused on your anxiety.
 The therapist you used may not have been a specialist in this area.
 In addition, you may not have had the motivation you currently have to tackle the issue and you may be more ready now than ever before.

 As I mentioned above, many people have that same fear.
 Medication is often not necessary for anxiety therapy.
 Although medication has been helpful to many sufferers, I do not recommend it until we have fully discussed all aspects of treatment and have begun to work on helping you to gain control.
 However if medication seems appropriate for you we will discuss its pros and cons as it relates to your specific

 Are you the right doctor?

 There is no need to suffer any longer!
-If you or someone you know needs anxiety counseling please contact me for a private telephone consultation.
+If you or someone you know needs anxiety counseling please email me or call me at 305-933-9779 for a private telephone consultation.